blacklightpy/vaultofknowledge/Converting Distro Looks.md

 - Set customize window counters.... to default.
 - Next set customize opacity to fixed, and set the opacity to 70%.

-Set the background to the default ubuntu wallpaper Change the icon theme and that's it.
+- Set the background to the default Ubuntu wallpaper
+- Change the icon theme
+- NOTE: The Ubuntu theme is Yaru

 # Differences between Pop OS and Ubuntu